iebo13/techlabs_mvp/memory-bank/activeContext.md

 ---

-### MVP-13 Acceptance Criteria (BDD)
+### MVP-13 Acceptance Criteria (BDD) ✅ COMPLETED

-- ⏸️ FAQ accordion with at least 2 items + "More questions" link to About `#faq`
+- ✅ FAQ accordion with at least 2 items + "More questions" link to About `#faq`
-- ⏸️ Keyboard and SR friendly; only one panel open at a time
+- ✅ Keyboard and SR friendly; single-open behavior implemented
-- ⏸️ First two questions match mocks
+- ✅ First two questions match mocks

-### Technical Implementation
+### Technical Implementation ✅ COMPLETED

-- `Faqs.tsx` component with accordion functionality
+- ✅ `Faqs.tsx` component with accordion functionality
-- Data from `faqs` array in `home.json`
+- ✅ Data from `faqs` array in `home.json`
-- Link to About page `#faq` anchor
+- ✅ Link to About page `#faq` anchor

-### Tasks Breakdown
+### Tasks Breakdown ✅ COMPLETED

-1. Implement accordion with single-open behavior
+1. ✅ Implement accordion with single-open behavior
-2. Add "More questions" link to About #faq
+2. ✅ Add "More questions" link to About #faq
-3. Test: toggle behavior, first two questions
+3. ✅ Test: toggle behavior, first two questions

 ## Recent Changes